trphume/seatlect-services/database/README.md

 #### `menu`

-The **menu** document contains a *list of items template* of a business.
+The **menu** document contains a *list of menu_item names* of a business.
 Businesses can have several menu that they choose to apply to their reservation schedule.
 The following define the schema for a placement document.

 ### `menu_item`

-The **menu_item** collection contains information on a particular item.
-It is in its own collection because a business may have lots of menu items that result in exceeding MongoDB document size limit.
+The **menu_item** document contains information on a particular item.

 ### `reservation`